ZirconCode/Scrapah/readme.markdown

 Scrapah
 ===

-Note: Gem is not Published yet, because it's a mess atm =/
+Note: Gem is not Published yet, being polished atm

-A ruby gem for web scraping.
-It converts a hash of full of regex, css, xpath, and Proc's into results.
-Can even extract e-mails.

-Contributors
+Scrapah is a ruby gem for web scraping and flexible content extraction.
+Scrapah takes your Hashes, regex, xpath's, css, and even Proc's, and turns them into neat results.
+Scrapah is heavily based on Nokogiri.

+Installation
 ---
-ZirconCode - Simon Gruening

-Example Use
+	n/a

+Using Scrapah
 ---

-	s = Scraper.new :openuri
+	s = Scrapah::Scraper.new :openuri
 	s.start

 	s.get('https://news.ycombinator.com/item?id=6709901') #random...